wilkinsonlab/odrl-cce-models/models.md

 # Return of results

 The assigner makes an offer to use the target asset.
 The assignee who wants to use them has a duty and involves a requirement on the recipient (assignee) to return incidental findings to the asset provider (assigner).
-The duty also has a constraint of event is greater than policyUsage, meaning the duty rule must be exercised (ie the return of results) after the permission rule has been exercised.
+The duty also has a constraint of `event` is greater than `policyUsage`, meaning the duty rule must be exercised (ie the return of results) after the permission rule has been exercised.

 ```json
 {